somerandomsequence/csci-4830-7000-gsa/assignments/setup.md

 ## Other Tools

-Whether you're using a CSEL machine (where tools should be pre-installed), the Virtual Machine, or your own computer, you should check to make sure the necessary pre-requisites are installed.
+Whether you're using a CSEL machine (where tools should be pre-installed), the Virtual Machine, or your own computer or custom VM, you should check to make sure the necessary pre-requisites are installed.
 Here's a list:

   * **GIS Stuff**
     * [QGIS](http://www.qgis.org/en/site/) >= 2.6